Beauty

 • Moon Fruit Retinol Alternative Herbivore: Combining bakuchiol, a natural alternative to retinol, and antioxidant-rich superfruits, this night mask smoothes the appearance of fine lines and wrinkles without irritation, and ensures moisturized skin and rested features, just like after a good night's sleep.

-Our Retinol & Retinol-like skin care products
+Our Retinol & Retinol-like treatments

 Vendor